 This is in addition to the popularity of raising Monarchs in homes or as school projects, for example.

-One issue that can arise from ‘mass rearing’ (more than 100 caterpillars in a setting) is the potential spreading of diseases, which can then contaminate wild populations.
+One issue that can arise from ‘mass rearing’ (more than 100 caterpillars in a setting) is the potential spreading of diseases and parasites, which can then contaminate wild populations.
 Another one is the potential decrease of the adult butterfly capacity to migrate successfully.